Plugin Framework¶

 Plugin Configuration¶

 The plugin configuration file is used to configure a set of plugins that implement hook functions used to register to hook points throughout the MCP Context Forge.
 An example configuration is below.
-It contains two main sections: plugins
+It contains two main sections: plugins and plugin_settings.

 Plugin Configuration